 What goes in must come out.
 So to keep fluids from coming out in bed later that night, all drinks stop about two hours before bedtime.
 We remind our son to get a drink before that time, but it’s also a subtle reminder that there will be no more beverages soon.

 Being overly tired can also cause a child to wet his or her bed.
 In an effort to prevent this, we try to maintain a dependable bedtime schedule.
-We’ve learned that it’s not just about training our child, but also training his body.
+We’ve learned that it’s not just about training our child, it is also training him training his body.
 He falls asleep faster because his body is expecting to settle down and is ready for sleep.
 This allows him better quality sleep over time, and lessens wet beds due to being overly tired.

-Occasionally, a wet bed still happens.
+Occasionally, your child will still wake up wet.
 For just such incidents, I’ve reverted back to something I did when my son was still in the crib.
 I make his bed in layers.
 The first layer is a waterproof cover that slips over a mattress, often called a mattress pad, covered with a fitted sheet.
 Then, the next layer is exactly the same: another waterproof mattress pad topped with another fitted sheet.

-This way, when an accident happens in the middle of the night, all I need to do is strip the top layer, and the bed is clean and dry immediately.
+This way, if he does wake up wet in the middle of the night, all I need to do is strip the top layer, and the bed is clean and dry immediately.
 Don’t want to keep layers of sheets on your child’s bed?
 Keep a plastic tub of clean sheets stashed under your child’s bed instead.
 You’ll have a set ready to go whenever you need it, allowing both of you to get back to sleep without a midnight run to the linen close.

 My goal was always to keep my child in “sleep mode” as best I could.
 This helped ensure that we could both slip back into a sound sleep quickly.
 (After all, the upside to cleaning up a middle-of-the-night-mess is that there isn’t likely to be another one once I go back to sleep.)